-The Collaborative Data Linkage Project is a partnership between PolicyWise and C5.
-C5 is a collaborative between five community-based agencies:
+The Collaborative Data Linkage Project is a partnership between PolicyWise and C5, a collaboration between five community-based agencies:

-The Collaborative Data Linkage Project is partially funded by the Stollery Charitable Foundation and PolicyWise.
+The Collaborative Data Linkage Project is partially funded by the Stollery Charitable Foundation, Don & Joan Stanley Family Fund through Edmonton Community Foundation, and PolicyWise.
 The project will take place from November 1, 2018 to March 31, 2020.

 The Collaborative Data Linkage Project aims to link and integrate data between the C5 agencies to enable closer integration of decision making, service evaluation, and planning.
 PolicyWise and C5 agencies will investigate the type of data collected by the agencies to assess how data can be anonymously linked and shared.
 To investigate the potential of linking and integrating data, we will: